UPDATE 3-At least 65 more coronavirus cases confirmed on cruise ship in Japan, captain says

 The Diamond Princess was placed in quarantine for two weeks upon arriving in Yokohama, south of Tokyo, on Feb.
 3, after a man who disembarked in Hong Kong was diagnosed with the virus.
 About 3,700 people are aboard the ship, which usually has a crew of 1,100 and a passenger capacity of 2,670.
 Passengers have been allowed on decks in shifts to get fresh air and encouraged to regularly take their temperature.

 "I will get nervous if we pass 200," said the 43-year-old Hong Kong resident quarantined on the boat with his wife, child and several of his family.
 "Hoping best for those taken to hospital.
-At least two report back to us on Facebook that they are symptom free," added the man, who declined to be identified.
+At least two reports back to us on Facebook that they are symptom-free" added the man, who declined to be identified.

 People who have been in close contact with newly confirmed cases on the ship face a longer quarantine than the originally planned period until Feb.
 19, the World Health Organization said late on Sunday, without saying how many there were.
 Japan's health ministry is recording infection counts on the ship and evacuee flights from China separately from the official tally.
 Domestic cases stand at 21.